gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 2. Steps

-    * Filter: keep jets with Jet_pt > 0 (needs: Jet_pt)
+    * Filter: select jets from the Jet collection with jet.pt > 0
-    * Build: pt_values = Jet_pt of filtered_jets (needs: filtered_jets, Jet_pt)
-    * Build: histogram_pt = pt_values (needs: pt_values)  <-- final quantity to histogram
+    * Build: collect jet.pt values for each selected jet to form the histogram data

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
     * Jets:
-      * pt (needed for plotting and filtering)
+      * pt (needed for filtering, and plotting)
+        * needed for filtering: to remove non-physical/placeholder values
+        * needed for plotting: to fill the histogram

 4. Notes:
-  * Jet_pt is typically provided in GeV; the plot will reflect jet transverse momentum in those units.
-  * This plot uses all jets present in the PHYSLITE DERIV dataset; no extra event-level filters are applied beyond excluding non-positive jet pts.
-  * If multiple jet collections exist in the dataset, you may need to ensure the pt comes from the intended (all-jets) collection.
+  * Jet pt units are GeV.
+  * If you want to apply an explicit pT range for the histogram, you can adjust the binning later in the plotting step.
+  * This dataset is MC; ensure any downstream normalization or scaling is applied if comparing to data.

 </div></details>